OpenLiberty/demo-devmode/README.md

 5. In the side bar, `Liberty Dev Dashboard` shows your Liberty dev projects.

-6. Right-click your project, choose `Start...`, and enter `-Dcontainer` as a parameter to start dev mode with container support.
-Use the other options on the `Liberty Dev Dashboard` to further interact with dev mode, such as to run tests or to stop the server.
+6. Right-click your project, choose `Start...`

+7. Enter `-Dcontainer` (if using Maven) or `--container` (if using Gradle) as a parameter to start dev mode with container support.

+8. Use the other options on the `Liberty Dev Dashboard` to further interact with dev mode, such as to run tests or to stop the server.

 <img src="libertydev_vscode.png" width="50%" height="50%" title="Open Liberty Tools VS Code extension">